World Pair Go

 International Amateur Pair Go Championships

 With the aim of promoting Go among women world-wide the International Amateur Pair Go Championships (IAPGC) were started in Japan in 1990.
 Now representatives of 22 countries and all regions of Japan come together annually for this world championship, held each November in Tokyo.
-In addition there are separate handicap groups held along side that get in excess of 300 Japanese players.
+In addition there are separate handicap groups, that get in excess of 300 Japanese players.

-Japan has won most often, having the home advantage of having several teams taking part.
-China have now won four times.
-The most famous winner was Yukari Umezawa, who is now 5 dan pro, who won in 1994.
+Until 1999 Japan had won most often (six times), having the home advantage of having several teams taking part, but Korea has now won more than 10 times.
+China have won five times, North Korea twice and Chinese Taipei (Taiwan) once.
+The most famous winner is Umezawa Yukari (now Yoshihara Yukari), who is now 5 dan pro, who won in 1994.

 Best Dressed